 The Program memory features work much the same way as on a regular Arduino; placing read only data and strings in read only memory and freeing heap for your application.

-In core versions prior to 2.7, the important difference is that on the ESP8266 the literal strings are not pooled.
-This means that the same literal string defined inside a F("") and/or PSTR("") will take up space for each instance in the code.
+The important difference is that on the ESP8266 the literal strings are not pooled.
+This means that the same literal string defined inside a F ("") and/or PSTR ("") will take up space for each instance in the code.
 So you will need to manage the duplicate strings yourself.